 I have vivid memories of sitting in school, reciting times tables over and over again.
 We would do this regularly until everyone, or almost everyone, had grasped them.
 It seemed like such a waste of time.
 Of course, rote learning does work for some children, but a more greatly varied approach is needed for others.
 Here are five fun times tables games to play that are perfect for use with elementary/ primary school age students… and there’s not a hint of rote learning in sight!

-For even more times tables games, be sure to check out our Multiplication Games Printable Pack.
+For even more times tables games, be sure to check out our Times Tables Games Printable Pack.

 5 Fun Times Tables Games

 Who doesn’t like engaging in a game of Bingo?
 Especially exciting when there is a prize on offer at the end.
 Bubbles, a pencil or even a sticker all make the game worth playing.
 Instead of calling out the numbers, use times tables questions instead.

 We make times tables bingo super simple with these printable Time Table Bingo boards.
 Print and play!

 Bingo works well with large groups of pupils, however, for pairs or smaller groups, you can easily focus on the times tables they need to consolidate.